arduino-libraries/WiFiNINA/docs/api.md

 ```
 /*
  This example prints the board's MAC address, and
  scans for available WiFi networks using the NINA module.
  Every ten seconds, it scans again.
 It doesn't actually
  connect to any network, so no encryption scheme is specified.

  Circuit:
- * Board with NINA module (Arduino MKR WiFi 1010, MKR VIDOR 4000 and UNO WiFi Rev.2)
+ * Board with NINA module (Arduino MKR WiFi 1010, MKR VIDOR 4000 and Uno WiFi Rev.2)

  created 13 July 2010
  by dlf (Metodo2 srl)